 Working at the intersection of tech and wellbeing, I’ve tried out many apps, wearables, tools, and resources to help with experiments to improve my performance and strive for a long healthspan.
 I’ve spent years compiling this list and have organized it based on a framework to enhance daily performance of Mindset - Nutrition - Movement - Recovery.
-I hope this recommendation list helps with your research to help optimize your life.
+I hope this recommendation list helps with your research to help improve your life.
 If you think I should check out a great resource I’m missing, drop me a message.

 Gyroscope - If you own an Apple Watch or Fitbit, you will want this app.
 The developers call it the "Operating System for the Human Body."
 It's the wellbeing app I use the most since it syncs all my data into a single useful interface.
 I highly recommend upgrading to the Pro version to unlock it's best features.
 Plus they continue to release regular updates that significantly improve the product.
 It's available for both iOS and Android.
 However, the Apple Watch is the only wearable app they've built.
 Data for behavior change isn't for everyone, but for those who like data, this app gets my highest recommendation.